 Find out more about Mary Seacole in her autobiography, first published in 1857, Wonderful Adventures of Mrs Seacole in Many Lands

-The British biophysicist Rosalind Franklin was integral to one of the biggest and most important scientific breakthroughs of the 20th Century, she revealed the double helix structure of the DNA molecule that lies in every gene.
-Her contribution went entirely unrecognised, however, and it was James Watson, Francis Crick and Maurice Wilkins who received the 1962 Nobel Prize in physiology or medicine for revealing the secret of life.
+The British biophysicist Rosalind Franklin was integral to one of the biggest and most important scientific breakthroughs of the twentieth century.
+She revealed the double helix structure of the DNA molecule that lies in every gene.
+Her contribution went entirely unrecognised, however, and it was James Watson, Francis Crick and Maurice Wilkins who received the 1962 Nobel Prize in Physiology or Medicine for revealing the secret of life.

 Find out more about Rosalind in Brenda Maddox’s Rosalind Franklin

 As Hilary Mantel put it, ‘no dead woman has done more for the living’.
 Henrietta Lacks, better known to scientists as HeLa, was a poor Southern tobacco farmer whose cancer cells – taken without her knowledge – became one of the most important tools in medicine.
 The first ‘immortal’ human tissue grown in culture, HeLa cells were vital for developing the polio vaccine; uncovered secrets of cancer, viruses, and the effects of the atom bomb; helped lead to important advances like in vitro fertilization, cloning, and gene mapping; and have been bought and sold by the billions.
 Yet Henrietta herself remains virtually unknown, so much so that, until 2010, she was buried in an unmarked grave.

 Find out more about Henrietta in Rebecca Skloot’s The Immortal Life of Henrietta Lacks